All Episodes

 They know we're in a war.

-9-11 happened when the when the movie United 93 comes out, Sam, go check out how many people go to see it.
+9-11 happened when the movie United 93 comes out, Sam.

-I I'm 55 years old.
+I'm 55 years old.

-I have never, I don't think I can recall a time where so such a long, consistent period of time, the nation's drive-by media appears so out of touch with what's happening in the country regarding the war on terror.
+I have never, I don't think I can recall a time where such a long, consistent period of time, the nation's drive-by media appears so out of touch with what's happening in the country regarding the war on terror.

 His name is Rand Beers.

-Remember during the campaign there was a story that Kerry was bypassing national security briefings?
+Remember during the campaign, there was a story that Kerry was bypassing national security briefings.

 And he had his own intel.